DragonLiu1995/CVPR-2024-Speech_Audio_Music-Papers/README.md

 # CVPR-2024-Speech_Audio_Music-Papers
 A collections of papers related to the topics of joint learning of vision with speech, audio or music (audio-visual learning) in CVPR 2024.
 For folks who work in the field related to audio-visual learning, computer audition, speech/audio/music, this repo gives a brief summary of the accepted papers (main conference) along with their code and/or dataset.
 More information will be updated for works that are accepted in workshops or demos.

-## 🗞️ papers along with associated code
+## 🗞️ papers along with associated code and/or dataset.

 ## Speech